La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 <!-- -->

 > **re lo bruna be mi cu clani**
-> _I have two brothers and they are tall._
+> _I have two brothers, and they are tall._

 clani
 : $x_1$ is long, tall

-So we don't need the verb _to have_ to denote such relationship.
-The same for other family members:
+So we don't need the verb _to have_ to denote such relationships.
+The same applies to other family members:

 > **da mamta mi**
 > **mi se mamta da**